AgilistTim/off-script/README.md

    - Firestore Database
    - Storage (for images and videos)

-3. Firebase configuration is already set in `src/services/firebase.ts`.
-If you want to use your own Firebase project, update the configuration in this file with your Firebase project credentials.
+3. Get your Firebase configuration from the Firebase console:
+   - Go to Project Settings > General
+   - Scroll down to "Your apps" section
+   - Copy the configuration values (apiKey, authDomain, etc.)
+   - Add these values to your `.env` file as described in the "Getting Started" section

 4. Deploy Firestore security rules:
    ```